Sarveshwins/AuthLogin/README.md

 2. On the [Apps page](https://developers.facebook.com/micro_site/url/?click_from_context_menu=true&country=IN&destination=https%3A%2F%2Fdevelopers.facebook.com%2Fapps&event_type=click&last_nav_impression_id=1ncuveZ8Jff9LpiJt&max_percent_page_viewed=53&max_viewport_height_px=639&max_viewport_width_px=1233&orig_http_referrer=https%3A%2F%2Fdevelopers.facebook.com%2Fdocs%2Fandroid%2Fgetting-started%2F&orig_request_uri=https%3A%2F%2Fdevelopers.facebook.com%2Fajax%2Fdocs%2Fnav%2F%3Fpath1%3Dandroid%26path2%3Dgetting-started&region=apac&scrolled=true&session_id=15R4wvgEeeBHpiKu6&site=developers), select an app to open the dashboard for that app.

 3. On the Dashboard, navigate to Settings > Advanced > Security > Client token.

+#### 3.1 Android

+Before you can run the project, follow the [Getting Started Guide](https://developers.facebook.com/docs/android/getting-started/) for Facebook Android SDK to set up a Facebook app.
+You can skip the build.gradle changes since that's taken care of by the rnpm link step above, but **make sure** you follow the rest of the steps such as updating `strings.xml` and `AndroidManifest.xml`.

+Follow following steps to setup android files to use facebook app id

 ##### Android Studio Setup
 1. Open the file Gradle Scripts | build.gradle (Project: <your_project>) and add the following: